 This is not house electrics and most control boxes are next to the 415 volt mains incomer that supplies the individual flats.

-AEW cannot give advise on how to work on stair lighting system.
+AEW cannot give advise the general public on diy stair lighting repair .

 AEW can do a free survey condition report with costs and options quickly.

-In 2021 the EU have will stop the twice yearly daylight saving clock changes.
+In 2021 the EU will stop the twice yearly summer winter clock changes for daylight savings.
 Click here for more information.
 The UK parliament is also debating on the best way forward and will soon decide their response.

 Will this affect Edinburgh stair astro timer clocks